Loading...

 How to consume Methi Paratha without glucose spikes

-Include a source of protein like yogurt, paneer, or a boiled egg, and healthy fats such as avocado or a handful of nuts to slow down the digestion and absorption of carbohydrates from the paratha.
+Include a source of protein with your meal, such as yogurt, paneer, or a boiled egg, to help slow down the digestion and absorption of carbohydrates.

 Portion Control